junxit/us-congress-code/title-10/chapter-47a/sec-950b.md

 - **(b)** *Submittal of Matters by Accused to Convening Authority.—*
   - **(1)** The accused may submit to the convening authority matters for consideration by the convening authority with respect to the findings and the sentence of the military commission under this chapter.
   - **(2)**
-    - **(A)** Except as provided in subparagraph (B), a submittal under paragraph (1) shall be made in writing within 20 days after the accused has been give 11 So in original.
-Probably should read “given”. an authenticated record of trial under section 949o(c) of this title.
+    - **(A)** Except as provided in subparagraph (B), a submittal under paragraph (1) shall be made in writing within 20 days after the accused has been given an authenticated record of trial under section 949o(c) of this title.
     - **(B)** If the accused shows that additional time is required for the accused to make a submittal under paragraph (1), the convening authority may, for good cause, extend the applicable period under subparagraph (A) for not more than an additional 20 days.
   - **(3)** The accused may waive the accused’s right to make a submittal to the convening authority under paragraph (1).
 Such a waiver shall be made in writing, and may not be revoked.
 For the purposes of subsection (c)(2), the time within which the accused may make a submittal under this subsection shall be deemed to have expired upon the submittal of a waiver under this paragraph to the convening authority.
 - **(c)** *Action by Convening Authority.—*